Codentify: Technology

 The Codentify system is based on a machine-created, unique, human-readable multi-digit alphanumeric code that is printed directly onto every individual product during the manufacturing process.
-A double key encryption system, with separate central authority level and factory level encryption keys are stored on a respective server ,allows for factory line production of a pre-defined number of Codentify codes that have been authorized by a central (e.g.: government) server.
+A double key encryption system, with separate central authority level and factory level encryption keys are stored on a respective server, allows for factory line production of a pre-defined number of Codentify codes that have been authorized by a central (e.g.: government) server.

-The system generated 12 digit variant of the code is described as pseudo-random, offering 3412 possible combinations.
-Data which is unique and attributed to each discreet item (product) is encrypted into the code such as the date and exact time of manufacture, machine count of the item, specific machine line of manufacture, brand, variant, pack size, pack type, destination market, and price.
+The system-generated 12-digit variant of the code is described as pseudo-random, offering 3412 possible combinations.
+Data that is unique and attributed to each discrete item (product) is encrypted into the code such as the date and exact time of manufacture, machine count of the item, specific machine line of manufacture, brand, variant, pack size, pack type, destination market, and price.

 Critics of this system have argued that this approach only allows for the verification of the code itself and not of the product the code is printed on; thereby leaving the potential for copying.
 A European Commission Assessment Report into Tracking and Tracing notes in section 5.1.2 that in addition to the Codentify code being easily copied, it also fails to link the cigarette packets to the master cases.

-However, this critique omits to recognize that the system does allow for recognition of copied codes when an illegitimate copy is queried.
+However, this critique fails to recognize that the system does allow for the recognition of copied codes when an illegitimate copy is queried.
 The system logic leverages geo-positioning data and will recognize if a code has been previously queried to highlight and notify that the item is suspect.
 Illegitimate products are invariably developed and replicated in significant numbers from a legitimate example.
 Once the system logic recognizes illegitimate code, it is able to notify the system authority that this code has been compromised and is no longer valid.
 Due to the pseudo-random encrypted design of Codentify, illegitimate parties cannot predict codes and therefore can either default to replication of one legitimate code, which the system will logically identify from duplicate queries and provide notification, or the generation of random illegitimate codes, which the system will immediately recognize.
-Given the geo-positioning data at the time of query, both illegitimate approaches provide legitimate authorities important data on the suspect illegitimate supply chain.
+Given the geo-positioning data at the time of query, both illegitimate approaches provide legitimate authorities with important data on the suspect supply chain.

 Furthermore, when the Codentify technology is coupled with aggregated data (parent-child packaging) and supply chain event tracking, the ability of the system to identify a suspect query is thereafter immediate.
 In essence, supply chain event tracking along the legitimate supply chain generates additional data encompassing that legitimate product’s specific provenance.
 Provenance that the illicit supply chain cannot replicate.